justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 = U25 Can I add links to multiple walls? =

-One WordPress user can only add links to one wall OR one page OR one group, even if that user happens to have multiple sites (which is possible within a network site).
-Adding the same link to more than one wall may lead to difficulties with Facebook as this can be seen as spam.
-It may also be a violation of the [Facebook Platform Policies](http://developers.facebook.com/policy/ "Facebook Platform Policies").
+This feature is available in the 'Pro' version of the plugin.
+Visit the plugin settings tab 'Page/group' for more details.

-= U26 Why are liker names not displayed? =
+= U26 Why doesn't the like button show all likes?
+Why are liker names not displayed? =

 The option *Show likers below the post text* shows the names of the people that liked the *link* the plugin added on Facebook.
-The like button is a standard Facebook like button which is not connect to links added by the plugin.
+The like button on your website is a standard Facebook like button which is not connected to the link added by the plugin (in fact there may not even have been added a link).
-The like button is connected to the *page* on which it is displayed.
+The like button is connected to the *post* (page) on which it is displayed.
-So, people that click on the like button are displayed within the like button, but not as people that liked an added link.
+Unfortunately there is no way to connect the likes of the *link* to the post and the likes of the *post*, since Facebook consider these as different objects.

+= U27 I want pink links! ;-) =

+How, when and where links appear on your wall is entirely determined by Facebook.
+Only a few links properties can be set by the plugin.
+See [here](https://developers.facebook.com/docs/reference/api/link/) for the official documentation.

 = U28 Can I display the widget on every page? =